hsiraaj/nginx-with-php7.2/README.md

 # nginx-with-php7.2
-A shell script to install Nginx and PHP 7.2
+A shell script to install Nginx and PHP 7.2.
+This script is tested on Ubuntu 16.04.

 Download "install.sh" file and execut/run it.
 You may have to give execute permission in order to run the file.